SKA-ScienceDataProcessor/rascil/docs/RASCIL_dask.rst

 These are well-modeled in RASCIL.

-In order that Dask.delayed processing can be switched on and off, and that the same code is used for Dask and non-Dask processing, we have wrapped Dask.delayed in :py:mod:`wrappers.rsexecute.execution_support.rsexecute.rsexecute`.
+In order that Dask.delayed processing can be switched on and off, and that the same code is used for Dask and non-Dask processing, we have wrapped Dask.delayed in :py:func:`rascil.wrappers.rsexecute.execution_support.rsexecute.rsexecute`.
 An example is::

         rsexecute.set_client(use_dask=True)